grigoryan-m/customizable-alerts/README.md

-# customizable-alerts
+# Customizable alert messages
-Day #13 of 100-day-javascript!
+This project is day #13 of <a href="https://github.com/grigoryan-m/100-day-javascript.git">100-day-javascript</a>!